ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 An acronym for Building Information Modeling/Management.
 In brief, it's the digital twins that multiple tenants utilize to collaborate on the successful delivery of a building, or construction project.

 ## Current Methods
-It's currently industry method to utilize tools like Laser scanners, photogrammetry, manual documentation, electrical panel schematics, and any other form of diagram previously developed by CAD departments or architects to plan the assembly of massive building orchestrations.
+It's currently industry method to utilize tools like Laser scanners, [[photogrammetry]], manual documentation, electrical panel schematics, and any other form of diagram previously developed by CAD departments or architects to plan the assembly of massive building orchestrations.

 # What are the current methods used in BIM collection?